matus42/StarTrek-Quiz/README.md

 ### Colour scheme

-For text i picked black colour.<br>
+For text, I opted for a black color.<br>
-For next button i put darkish blue colour:<br>
+I utilized a dark blue hue for the "Next" button:

 ![colour of buttons](/documentation/design/buttons-color.png)<br>
 For answer buttons i picked light green and light red: